paulgovan/AutoDeskR/README.md

 # Common Issues

+This is a running list of common issues that users have run into:

-P: Some of the functions seem to work, others don't.
+Problem: Some of the functions seem to work, others don't.

-S: Make sure to sign up for the correct APIs and services through [AutoDesk Forge](https://forge.autodesk.com/).
+Solution: Make sure to sign up for the correct APIs and services through AutoDesk Forge.

-P: I can't create bucket "mybucket".
+Problem: I can't create bucket "mybucket".

-S: Try a unique bucket name.
+Solution: Try a unique bucket name.

-P: I was able to create a bucket and upload a file, but I can't translate the file.
+Problem: I was able to create a bucket and upload a file, but I can't translate the file.

-S: Each task requires different tokens with different scopes.
+Solution: Each task requires different tokens with different scopes.
 Make sure to create a token with the "data:read data:write" scopes in order to translate a file.

 # Acknowledgements
 Many thanks to the developers at [AutoDesk](https://github.com/Developer-Autodesk) for providing this great set of tools and for the support needed to learn and implement these APIs.